Q. HOW DO I MAKE A MASK?

 Q: HOW CAN I HELP?

 Hebron is helping our community with boxes of non-perishables from our Food Pantry.
-If you would like to donate items to our Food Pantry, you may do so on Mondays and Wednesdays from 3:00-5:00 PM.
-You can view the list of items that are needed here.
+If you would like to donate items to our Food Pantry, you may do so anytime by placing your donations in the bins outside the front of Building C. You can view the list of items that are needed here.

 Q: HOW IS THE CHURCH KEEPING THE FAITH FAMILY AND ATTENDEES INFORMED?